 Being a Ghost Story of Christmas by Charles Dickens

-(A Globe Players Text Study presentation, being a performance and analysis of the text)
+(A Globe Players Text Study presentation for schools, being a performance and analysis of the text)

 ‘I just wanted to say how magnificent the performance of A Christmas Carol was the other day.
 Very useful, entertaining and really fun.
 Please thank the actors, they were fantastic and lovely.
 You guys have made a big, big difference to a lot of the students here.’
 Luke Williams, Head of English, Sacred Heart Secondary School